Bureau of Standards and Instructional Support

 - Child Human Trafficking Tool Kit Chapter (PDF)

-- The Florida Department of Education is conducting the final paper/pencil School Health Profiles (Profiles) survey of secondary principals and lead health education teachers.
-An electronic survey format will begin in 2016.
+- The School Health Profiles (Profiles) survey of secondary principals and lead health education teachers are still in the field.

 - The 2012 Profiles Overview (PDF)